 A financial professional’s compensation almost always includes a bonus or commission component on top of their “base salary.”
 Bonuses make up a more significant proportion of payments at investment banks, wealth management firms, and brokerage firms than banks and insurance companies.

-Additionally, as you climb the ranks, you will receive a more significant percentage of your salary in bonuses, a combination of your department and company earnings.
+Additionally, as you climb the ranks, you will receive a more significant percentage of your bonus salary, a combination of your department and company earnings.
 Unlike dividends, commissions are stereotypical.

 Employees such as financial advisors who receive commissions are typically in sales positions.
-The revenue generated by your customers and other key metrics such as B. the value of your customer accounts determines your commission.
+The revenue generated by your customers and other key metrics, such as B. the value of your customer accounts, determine your commission.

-So if you’re looking for real numbers, here they are.
-At the lower end of the scale.
-A financial analyst makes about $80,000 per year.
-More than a retail bank branch manager, making $62,000 at the entry-level and rising to $154,000 at the top level.
+So, if you’re looking for real numbers, here they are.
+At the lower end of the scale, a financial analyst makes about $80,000 annually—more than a retail bank branch manager, who makes $62,000 at the entry-level level and rises to $154,000 at the top level.

 But there is some solace in this relatively “secure” job.
 A branch executive earns more than an insurance manager.
 Whose annual compensation, including bonuses, is approximately $103,800.

-If you join as a trader, you can expect to earn $70,000 at the entry-level.
-Up to $200,000 as an affiliate trader.
+If you join as a trader, you can expect to earn $70,000 at the entry-level and up to $200,000 as an affiliate trader.
 Derivative works are even more lucrative.